EgorikEroor42/TelegramBot_NftGift_Buyer/README.md

 1. Run impo.b_s.py

-2. Write in terminal: uvicorn impo.api_info:ai --reload --reload-dir .
+2. Write in terminal: uvicorn api_info:ai --host 0.0.0.0 --port 8000 (Not necessary, only if you need fast work with database)